cmakafui/sdm-golang-app/README.md

+Here's the updated `README.md` with the new functionality:

 # Sparse Distributed Memory (SDM) Application

 This project is an implementation of Sparse Distributed Memory (SDM) using Go for the backend and a simple HTML/CSS/JavaScript interface enhanced with HTMX and TailwindCSS for the frontend.
-The application allows storing and retrieving high-dimensional binary vectors.
+The application allows storing and retrieving high-dimensional binary vectors and visually highlights differences between stored and retrieved data.

 ## Table of Contents